Internet Law and Tech: Resources

 Fairness and Machine Learning: Limitations and Opportunities by Solon Barocas, Moritz Hardt, and Arvind Narayanan.
 This constitutes a work-in-progress, incomplete online textbook with, according to the authors, essential chapters still missing.

-The United States Copyright Office’s “Compendium of U.S. Copyright Office Practices, Third Edition” (1,288 page pdf).
-The compendium (the first since 1984’s Second Edition) took effect on December 22, 2014 and is the governing administrative manual for registrations and recordations issued by the Copyright Office on and after that date.
+The United States Copyright Office’s “Compendium of U.S. Copyright Office Practices, Third Edition” (1,301 pages).
+The compendium (the first since 1984’s Second Edition) took effect on December 22, 2014 (with the most recent updates effective January 28, 2021) and is the governing administrative manual for registrations and recordations issued by the Copyright Office on and after that date.

 Politico’s Morning CyberSecurity Tipsheet.
 Sign up (or read online) at the link.

 Benedict Evans’ technology newsletter.
-Evans works at Andreessen Horowitz (‘a16z’), a venture capital firm in Silicon Valley.
+Evans formerly worked at Andreessen Horowitz (‘a16z’), a venture capital firm in Silicon Valley.
 Sign up (or read online) at the link.

 Podcasts and Video: